JustinMountain/personal-blog/projects/running-ansible-in-my-homelab.md

   when: sshd_config.stat.exists
 ```

-The complete playbook can be found in the [repo](https://github.com/JustinMountain/homelab/blob/main/ansible/playbooks/disable-password-login.yml) and can be run with the following command:
+The playbook containing these tasks can then be run with the following command:

 ```
-ansible-playbook -i ./ansible/inventory/hosts ./ansible/playbooks/disable-password-login.yml --private-key ~/.ssh/ansible --ask-vault-pass
+ansible-playbook -i ./ansible/inventory/hosts ./ansible/playbooks/disable-password-login.yml --private-key ~/.ssh/ansible
 ```

-With the playbook executed, SSH keys are required to access the remote server!
+With the playbook executed, SSH keys are now required to access the remote server!

-#### Adding another SSH key for non-Ansible related tasks
+#### 🔐 Adding Another SSH key for non-Ansible Related Tasks

-This Ansible documentation has been written from the perspective of a dedicated Linux Ansible control node, however sometimes I might want to access these remote servers via SSH without using Ansible.
+This Ansible documentation has been written from the perspective of a dedicated Linux Ansible control node and sometimes I might want to access these remote servers via SSH without using Ansible or from an entirely different computer.

-Let's use WSL to create a second SSH key to be used remote connections from my Windows desktop:
+I used WSL to create a second SSH key to be used remote connections from my Windows desktop:

 ```
 # Log into WSL and create SSH key for admin tasks